Ludhiana: Geography

 The Old Fort was at the banks of the Sutlej (and now houses the College of Textile Engineering).
 Legend has it that a tunnel connects it to the fort in Phillaur– although why this should be is debatable, as the Sutlej was the traditional dividing line between the principalities, often occupied by enemy forces (see History section).

 The tree of largest natural extraction was the kikar, or Acacia Indica, but has been supplanted by the eucalyptus, transplanted from rural Australia in the late 1950s by the Chief Minister Partap Singh Kairon.

 Climate

 Ludhiana features a relatively dry monsoon-influenced humid subtropical climate (Cwa) under the Köppen climate classification, although bordering on a hot semi-arid climate (BSh), with three defined seasons; summer, monsoon and winter.
 Ludhiana on an average sees roughly 809.3 mm of precipitation annually.
 The official weather station for the city is in the compound of the Civil Surgeon's Office to the west of Ludhiana.
 Weather records here date back to 1 August 1868.

 Ludhiana has one of the worst air pollution problems in India since 2011, with particulate matter being over six times the World Health Organization recommended standard, making it the 13th most polluted city in the world.
 Industrial water pollution is also of significant concern in portions of Ludhiana, notably along the Budha Dariya.

-Ludhiana has been ranked 31st best "National Clean Air City" (under Category 1 >10L Population cities) in India.